 A: The accounting profession is wonderfully diverse.
 It can be a springboard for entry into any number of careers, including taxation, auditing, litigation support, administration, managerial accounting, management, and data analysis.
-It is a career field that can lead in an amazing number of different directions.
+It is a career field that can lead to an amazing number of different directions.

 Q: What might you tell a student who was thinking of taking one of your classes?